dact-chant/PyCantus/docs/source/intro_to_chant.md

 To show you what can really be done, here is a list of some 'computational gregorian chant research' papers of last years:

-- Bas Cornelissen et.al. work *Mode Classification and Natural Units in Plainchant*, 2020. (https://program.ismir2020.net/static/final_papers/232.pdf) -- see tutorial 06
+- Kate Helsen, Mark Daley and Jake Schindler [The Sticky Riff: Quantifying the Melodic Identities of Medieval Modes](https://emusicology.org/article/id/4781/) 2023 paper, where some 5,900 melodies where examined with n-gram analysis as well as recurrent neural networks while focusing on semitones.

+- In 2020 Bas Cornelissen, Willem Zuidema and John Ashley Burgoyne  did work with modality of chants in [Mode Classification and Natural Units in Plainchant](https://program.ismir2020.net/static/final_papers/232.pdf).
+To learn more about their approach look at the [06 tutorial](https://github.com/dact-chant/PyCantus/blob/main/tutorials/06_melody_classification.ipynb) for PyCantus.

+- Another work with melodies is coming from Jan Hajič jr. et.al.: [Towards Building a Phylogeny of Gregorian Chant Melodies](https://doi.org/10.5281/zenodo.10340442.), 2023.
+That brings bioinformatics to the table as a good resource of potential methods.

-- Tim Eipert and Fabian C. Moss work *Communities in Medieval Troper Networks are Shaped by Carolingian Politics*, 2023. (https://dlfm.web.ox.ac.uk/sites/default/files/dlfm/documents/media/poster2023_eipert_communities.pdf) -- see tutorial 03
+- On the 'repertoire field' Tim Eipert and Fabian C. Moss worked in 2023 with [Corpus Troporum](https://www.cambridge.org/core/journals/journal-of-the-plainsong-and-mediaeval-music-society/article/abs/corpus-troporum/8F06FB592D4D727A4BC34331F73BB8D8) bringing a discovery that [Communities in Medieval Troper Networks are Shaped by Carolingian Politics](https://dlfm.web.ox.ac.uk/sites/default/files/dlfm/documents/media/poster2023_eipert_communities.pdf).
+For an insight into their approach, see [tutorial number three](https://github.com/dact-chant/PyCantus/blob/main/tutorials/03_repertoire_traditions.ipynb) showing the Louvain algorithm for detecting communities in a networks.

-- Jan Hajič jr. et.al. work with melodies: *Towards Building a Phylogeny of Gregorian Chant Melodies.*, 2023. (https://doi.org/10.5281/zenodo.10340442.)

-- Jan Hajič jr. and Fabian C. Moss work *Knowing when to stop: insights from ecology for building catalogues, collections, and corpora*, 2025. (https://arxiv.org/abs/2507.14614) -- see tutorial 04
+- Jan Hajič jr. and Fabian C. Moss work 2025 [Knowing when to stop: insights from ecology for building catalogues, collections, and corpora](https://arxiv.org/abs/2507.14614) -- see tutorial 04

 Even though there have been computational research around Gregorian chant as we just demonstrated, this field still offers a lot of opportunities (where some of them can be a very low hanging fruit).